 The River Ward flows in an easterly direction and it a tributary of the Broadmeadow River.
 The River Ward flows into the sea at Swords, Co.
 Dublin.
-The River Ward water quality status ranges from 'moderate' to 'poor', as it flows through Fingal, and is generally at 'at risk of not achieving good status'.
+The River Ward water quality status is 'moderate' as it flows through Fingal, and is generally at 'at risk of not achieving good status'.

 The Broadmeadow River has its source north of Dunshaughlin in Co.
 Meath and flows for c.24km across agricultural land before it reaches the sea, north of Swords, at the Broadmeadow Estuary.
-The Broadmeadow River water quality status is 'poor', as it flows through Fingal, and is 'at risk of not achieving good status'.
+The Broadmeadow River water quality status is 'moderate', as it flows through Fingal, and is 'at risk of not achieving good status'.